noahehall/theBookOfNoah/0current/apidesign.md

     - use web standards
     - should be explorable via a browser address bar
+      - this should also include common search queries
+        - package up common sets of conditions into easily accessible endpoints
+        - e.g. recently closed could be `/tickets/recentlyclosed` versus a long as fkn filter query param
     - have a single source of documentation
+      - available without logging in
+      - not embedded (e.g. as a PDF) but by default via browser
+      - include copypasta examples
+        - im personally not using shit without a working copypasta
+        -

     - use restful URLs and actions
       - structure your API into logical resources that are manipulated using HTTP methods (CRUD)
-        - dont map to your data model 1v1
+        - dont map to your data model 1to1
           - this is likely not effective from an API consumer perspective
           - a security risk by revealing the structure to your data modal
           - brittle in the event your data model changes